webaverse/contracts/README.md

 # Deployment

 To deploy contracts, you will need several things:
->> A deployment wallet with enough Mainnet Ethereum, Rinkeby and/or Polygon/MATIC token to pay for the gas of deploying.
+1. A deployment wallet with enough Mainnet Ethereum, Rinkeby and/or Polygon/MATIC token to pay for the gas of deploying.
     Your best option is to download Metamask.
 Create a new Metamask wallet for this purpose so you can use the private keys for your signing authority.

->> Several BIP39 mnemonics and private keys
+2. Several BIP39 mnemonics and private keys
- -- Treasury mnemonic, for handling tokens owned by your treasury -- Signing mnemonic, for handling chain transfers and other transactions -- Encryption mnemonic, for encrypting and decrypting private NFT data on the sidechain -- Private keys for each of the networks you want to interact with
+ -- Treasury addresses, for handling tokens owned by your treasury -- Signing addresses, for handling chain transfers and other transactions -- Private keys for each of the networks you want to interact with

  You can generate BIP39 mnemonics with Metamask (recommended) or here: